-Prerequisite: Senior Art Seminar A and instructor's approval
+Prerequisite: Successful completion of Senior Art Seminar A and instructor's approval

 This is a continuation of the Art History section and Senior Art Seminar.
 Students within their research group will select a work of art depicting the selected artist or cultural influences that best represents their research and reproduce the select artwork.